 - Sent for and retrieved your payee information through a completed W-9 form;

 - And finalized and collected the payment amounts from your accounting system.

 Then, it sounds like you are ready to complete and file your 1099-NEC forms.

-When completing your forms, make sure not to make these common errors for Form 1099-NEC:
+When completing your forms, ensure that you don’t make these common errors for Form 1099-NEC: